TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_diffusion_eq.md

 This is true for any $\Delta x$ and thus, the application of first order upwinding will prevent wiggles.

 However, this first order upwind scheme is often considered to be too dissipative.
-See Figure below where the corresponding numerical solution is found to be rather inaccurate, in particular when the physical diffusion is smaller than the numerical one, $\kappa < \kappa_a$.
+See figure below where the corresponding numerical solution is found to be rather inaccurate, in particular when the physical diffusion is smaller than the numerical one, $\kappa < \kappa_a$.

 ```{figure} https://files.mude.citg.tudelft.nl/cvupwind.png